The extended mind in science and society

 Professor Andy Clark worked with David Chalmers in the 1990s.
 They published the paper ‘The Extended Mind’ in 1998.
 This paper asked: ‘where does the mind stop, and the rest of the world begin?’.

-The extended mind hypothesis is a groundbreaking idea, inspiring new discussion around the boundaries of what we think of as "human".
+The extended mind hypothesis has inspired new discussion around the boundaries of what we think of as "human".

 What did we do?